microsoft/pai/docs/rest-server/API.md

 ### `DELETE storage/server/:name` (administrator only)

 remove storage server in the system.
+Storage server 'empty' is system reserved and cannot be removed.

 *Request*